Beryl May Dent: Legacy

 An archive of Dent's papers, that relate to her life and work in the 1920s in the physics department at the University of Bristol, is held in the Special Collections of the University of Bristol Arts and Social Sciences Library, in Tyndall Avenue, Bristol.
 Included in that archive is a series of letterbooks, written in the 1930s by members of the Clifton Hill House Old Students' Association, that include news and photographs of Dent, her family, and friends.

-A blue plaque was unveiled in Dent's honour on 9 August 2025 at St Antony's Heritage Centre, Trafford Park, Manchester.
+A blue plaque was unveiled in Dent's honour on 9 August 2025 at St Antony's Heritage Centre, Trafford Park Village, Trafford.